rhammell/planesnet-detector/README.md

 ```

 ## Model Training
-The repository contains a pre-trained convolutional neural net model saved within the models folder.
-This model was trained using
+The repository contains a pre-trained convolutional neural net (CNN) model trained against the planesnet dataset and stored in the models folder.

 ```bash
 # Train the model